A guide to the USDA meat stamp

 USDA Prime Grade

 USDA Prime is the highest quality grade, with a small percentage of total cattle numbers achieving this grade.
 The minimum degree of marbling required for carcasses of this grade is "Slightly Abundant."
 These are the highest-priced cuts and are typically sold at restaurants or "full service" cases at grocery or butcher stores.
+You can think of these as being certified tender.

 USDA Choice Grade

 USDA Choice is the second highest quality grade and is the most frequently produced.
 This grade has a minimum degree of marbling and is graded when marbling is "Small."
-This cut is very tender and juicy and makes up the largest group of carcasses.
+This USDA certified cut is very tender and juicy and makes up the largest group of carcasses.

 USDA Select Grade

 USDA Select is the second most frequently quality grade produced and has a minimum amount of marbling as determined by "Slight."
-This cut tends to be leaner both internally and externally and is commonly found in retail stores as the "common" beef purchased for everyday use.
+This cut tends to be leaner both internally and externally and is commonly found in retail stores as the "common" tender beef purchased for everyday use.

 How is the grade of beef determined?

-USDA beef grades are determined based on the animal's maturity when harvested and the amount of intramuscular fat (marbling) in the surface of the ribeye muscle seen between the 12th and 13th ribs.
+USDA grades are determined based on the animal's maturity when harvested and the amount of intramuscular fat (marbling) in the surface of the ribeye muscle seen between the 12th and 13th ribs.
 While most cattle in large facilities are processed between 9-30 months of age, the marbling is the determining factor in the quality grade.

 USDA Quality Grade comes from the amount of marbling observed at one location within the carcass across every cut of meat from that carcass.
 Therefore, marbelization is important as it gives the beef tenderness and added flavor.